Tennis champ gets locker-room hate over Ukraine invasion

 Australian Open champion Aryna Sabalenka has received “hate” from people in the sport over Belarus’ role in Russia’s invasion of Ukraine.

-The Belarussian says she has never experienced such tensions in the locker room before and has been confronted with “weird conversations” after her country aided Russia in the war.
+The Belarussian said she had never experienced such tensions in the locker room before and had been confronted with “weird conversations” after her country aided Russia in the war.

-“It was really tough for me because I’ve never faced that much hate in the locker room,” the 24-year-old said at a press conference to preview the Miami Open.
+“It was really tough for me because I’ve never faced that much hate in the locker room,” the 24-year-old said at a press conference on Wednesday (local time) to preview the Miami Open.

 “There are a lot of haters on Instagram when you’re losing matches, but in the locker room I’ve never faced that.